New Insight for Women Entrepreneurs

 Why did they choose these industries?

 Most of the women who responded to the survey (44 percent) said they had prior experience or education in their field of entrepreneurship.
 Others cited “following my passion” (31 percent), seeing an opportunity (14 percent), or wanting to help others (6 percent) as the main motivation for starting their businesses.
-Most of the women surveyed did not seek outside financing.
-Only 27 percent reported seeking financing, while 73 percent said they preferred to self-finance—some because they felt they could not find outside financing.

 The entire SCORE report is a worthwhile read for any entrepreneur, providing a data-rich look at women-owned businesses, which employ nearly 9 million people and generate more than $1.6 trillion in revenues.
 And if you are an entrepreneur—female or male—consider adding the expertise of a team of qualified business attorneys to your portfolio.
 The